Skip to content

 When 'more' becomes too much.

 Fat-soluble vitamins accumulate.
 Mineral overdoses are real.
-We track every nutrient across your full stack against the **Recommended Daily Allowance (RDA)** and the **Tolerable Upper Intake Level (UL)** — and flag the moment your intake crosses into the zone where supplementation harms more than it helps.
+We track nutrients across your stack against the **Recommended Daily Allowance (RDA)** and the **Tolerable Upper Intake Level (UL)** — and flag when your intake crosses into the zone where supplementation may do more harm than good.

 • RDA + UL tracking per nutrient across the entire stack